 What is Jupyter Notebook?

-Jupyter Notebook App
+Introduction to Jupyter Notebook App

 The Jupyter Notebook App is the interface where you can write your scripts and codes through your web browser.
 The app can be used locally, meaning you don’t need internet access, or a remote server.